-Targets Responses Outcomes Making it happen Responsibilities and partnerships Timing TargetsBy 2030, therewill be a 60/40modal split ofpublic and activetransport /private vehicleuse for alljourneys to andfrom work inMacquarie Park.By 2040, 25percent of alltravel trips willbe made byactive transport,includingpedestrians andcyclists.By 2030, 60percent ofCouncil'sfleet will below-emissionvehicles,including EVs,and will meetthe followingtargets:- Lightpassengervehicles fleet:average of 90g CO2/km Light trucksand utes fleet:average of 130g/km Heavy vehiclesand plant fleet:tailpipe CO2emissionsthat are 25percent lowerthan 2018emissions.
-Develop a city-wide Active Transport Strategy.
+Targets Responses Outcomes Making it happen Responsibilities and partnerships Timing By 2030, there will be a 60/40 modal split of public and active transport / private vehicle use for all journeys to and from work in Macquarie Park.
+By 2040, 25 percent of all travel trips will be made by active transport, including pedestrians and cyclists.
+By 2030, 60 percent of Council's vehicles purchased up to 3.5 tonnes GVM will be at least 10 percent lower Develop a city-wide Active Transport Strategy.
 Adopt a city-wide bike share program to encourage increased active transport, reduce traffic congestion and improve air quality.
 Most members of the community feel they are well connected and can move around the LGA more easily and safely, including between town centres.
 Connections beyond work travel using public or active transport to include 20 minutes to major sports field, 10 minutes walk to shops or school, 2-5 minutes walk to local park for high density living residents.
 Develop and implement Strategy through programs and precinct projects based on innovation, '< 5 km short trip alternatives', 'Smart City' and PAMPs.
-Investigate developing connections between town centres and activity hubs such as the Ryde Aquatic Leisure Centre (RALC) and between Top Ryde and West Ryde; West Ryde and Meadowbank stations and Meadowbank Park/ playing fields; and Eastwood and Macquarie Park.
-Transport (lead group) with Planning and Environment teams 2020 Review and update Sustainable Travel Plan Guidelines.
+Investigate developing connections between town centres and activity hubs such as the Ryde Aquatic Leisure Centre (RALC) and between Top Ryde and West Ryde; West Ryde and Meadowbank stations and Meadowbank stations and Meadowbank Park/playing fields; and Eastwood and Macquarie Park.
+Transport (lead group) with Planning and Environment teams 2021-2022 2022-2023: Bike share program than maximum motor vehicle emission limits for each vehicle category in a given year under the NSW Procurement Prequalification Scheme for Motor Vehicles.
+Review and update Sustainable Travel Plan Guidelines.
 Modal split for medium and high density development reaches 60/40 for private vehicle and public- active transport movements.
-O Develop and implement monitoring program to ensure compliance.
-Environment (lead group) with Planning team and Planning teams 2020-2030
+Develop and implement monitoring program to ensure compliance.
+Environment (lead group) with Planning and Transport teams 2020-2022

-Targets Responses Outcomes Making it happen Responsibilities and partnerships Timing By 2030, there will be a 60/40 modal split of public and active transport / private vehicle use for all journeys to and from work in Investigate the feasibility of expanding the Shop Ryder free local bus service to reduce single passenger car trips.
-Future demand is met based on population growth and aligned with sustainable transport objectives.
-Ensure that any proposed expansion of the Shop Ryder bus service complements privately run on-demand services being rolled out.
-Environment team 2020 Macquarie Park.
+Targets Responses Outcomes Making it happen Responsibilities and partnerships Timing By 2030, there will be a 60/40 modal split of public and active transport / private vehicle use for all journeys to and Investigate the feasibility of expanding the Shop Ryder free local bus service to reduce single passenger car trips to better connect town centres.
+Investigate funding and partnership opportunities across the city to increase sustainability actions aligned with sustainable transport objectives.
+Investigate funding and partnership opportunities.
+Environment (lead group) with Planning team 2021-2022 from work in Macquarie Park.
 By 2040, 25 percent of all travel trips will be made by active transport, including pedestrians and cyclists.
+By 2030, 60 percent of Council's vehicles purchased up to 3.5 tonnes GVM will be at least 10 percent lower than maximum motor vehicle emission limits for each vehicle category in a given year under the NSW Procurement Prequalification Scheme for Motor Vehicles.
 Develop a city-wide Sustainable Transport Strategy to transition the community to sustainable transport.
-The Strategy will include bike share, car share and a mix of existing, new The City of Ryde is a well-connected low- carbon-driven LGA with diverse, flexible, responsive and efficient transport options that benefit the community and the environment.
+The Strategy will include bike share, car share and a mix of existing, new and emerging low- emission vehicle technologies for Council's vehicles fleet and community.
+The City of Ryde is a well-connected low-carbon-driven LGA with diverse, flexible, responsive and efficient transport options that benefit the community and the environment.
 Implement the Sustainable Transport Strategy.
-Environment (lead group) with Transport and Planning teams 2020: Prepare the Sustainable Transport Strategy 2021-2030: Implement the Sustainable Transport Strategy By 2030, 60 percent of Council's fleet will be low-emission vehicles, including EVs, and will meet and emerging low- emission vehicle technologies for Council's vehicles fleet and community.
-By 2030, at least 60 percent of Council's vehicle fleet are EVs or powered by alternative low emissions fuel cells. c targets: - Light passenger vehicles fleet: average of 90 g CO2/km.
+Environment (lead group) with Transport and Planning teams 2020: Prepare the Sustainable Fleet Operations Transport Strategy 2021-2030: Implement the Sustainable Transport Strategy